Skip to main content

 How save office fits the operating agreement decision

 save office operates real US business addresses in seven cities, and the principal office address on the operating agreement determines which state's law typically governs the LLC's internal affairs.
-The Wilmington Delaware address sits in a state with permissive operating agreement rules where oral or written agreements are recognized, while the New York City address sits in a state with the strictest 90-day written agreement rule under NY LLC Law §417.
+The Wilmington Delaware address sits in a state whose LLC Act recognizes operating agreements without strictly mandating one, while the New York City address sits in a state with the strictest 90-day written agreement rule under NY LLC Law §417.

 For founders forming across multiple states, the seven-city coverage lets the operating agreement reference a clear principal address while foreign qualification handles the additional jurisdictions.
 The Address Checker tool verifies the address has clean USPS Delivery Point Validation before it locks into the operating agreement, the EIN application, and the bank signatory chain.
 The get-started flow handles the documentation needed for the operating agreement's principal address to match the EIN confirmation letter and the state SOS record.